arenekosreal/com.qq.QQ/README.md

 according to [here](https://github.com/flatpak/flatpak/issues/1715), using pipewire is prefered to access video devices.
 So we think if you still want to using camera, you have to revert commit mentioned above.

+P.S: You can check [here](https://github.com/electron/electron/issues/42608) for more info.

 ## Legality

 The QQ app itself is **proprietary** (closed source).